gradle/gradle/design-docs/tooling-api-improvements.md

 * can force execution of up-to-date test

-## Story: Allow force exeuction of up-to-date test tasks
+## Story: Allow force execution of up-to-date test tasks

 ### Implementation